swiftengine/SwiftEngine/CONTRIBUTING.md

 Darwin Kernel Version 17.7.0: Thu Jun 21 22:53:14 PDT 2018; root:xnu-4570.71.2~1/RELEASE_X86_64 x86_64
 ```

+# Code Of Conduct

+All contributions to SwiftEngine must be respectful and free of offensive language.
+Any contribution containing offensive language will be rejected, and users may me blocked.

 We thank you for taking the time to help improve SwiftEngine!